Go to program area

 Here are some helpful points

 Explain: It is good to explain to the individual why you are concerned.
-Discuss their behavior as it is currently without labeling or diagnosing.
+Discuss their behavior as it is currently without labelling or diagnosing.
 For example, you can say, "I'm worried about you because I've noticed that over the past few weeks, you've seemed withdrawn, staying in your room, and not eating with us."

 Listen: Ask them why they do not want help, listen to their responses, and ask more questions to understand better.
 For example, you can say, "Can I ask why you don't want to accept help?"
 It can also be helpful to summarize their answers to show that you understand.
 For instance, "Am I right in understanding that you're concerned that if you go to the hospital or the health center, you might feel worse?"